SGM Herb Friedman (Ret.)

-Looking through the two calendars my favorite page is this one.
+Looking through the three calendars my favorite page is this one.
 Both the North and South Vietnamese sent entertainment teams into the field.
 That makes sense because both the North and South Vietnamese learned their propaganda methods from the Chinese.
 The singers and dancers told stories, sang patriotic songs and performed some operas that were meaningful to the people.

 This South Vietnamese GPWD team is performing an opera about the famous Trung sisters.
 The Trung sisters were Vietnam's first real national heroes.
 The husbands of the Trung sisters were Vietnamese nobles who opposed Chinese rule.
 After the Chinese executed the husbands, their widows took over leadership of the rebellion.
 Legend says that in 39 AD they gathered an army of 80,000, led by 36 women generals and within a year drove the Chinese occupiers from 65 cities.
 Because they had liberated their country, they were named co-queens.
 The Chinese returned with a huge force and after defeat on the battleground the sisters committed suicide by drowning themselves in 43 AD.
 The title of this photograph is:

 Revenge for our husbands and our Debt to the Nation

 The title is intended to stimulate feelings of Vietnamese patriotism and opposition to outside aggression.
 At the time the Republic of Vietnam accused the North Vietnamese of being puppets of the Chinese Communists.
 The photograph was designed to boost military and public morale.

 Because the Trung sisters were national heroes in Vietnam, they were often placed on American PSYOP leaflets and posters.
 Many temples are dedicated to them and their death is commemorated each year.
 A Fifteenth Century poem says about the sisters: